 Main battery switches

-Onboard, in one of the back cabins, there are three big handle switches – two are red and one is black.
-The black switch is the negative, one red switch is the house battery and the other is the engine battery (should be labelled).
+There are three big handle switches onboard in one of the back cabins – two are red, and one is black.
+The black switch is the negative, one red switch is the house battery, and the other is the engine battery (should be labeled).
 The engine and the house batteries are separate.
 When you start the engine, there is an electronic relay that joins together the two batteries.
-When you get onboard the battery switches are in the on position when you get on board.
+The battery switches are in the on position when you get on board.

 12v DC panel